discopop-project/discopop/docs/Manual_Quickstart/Manual_Setup.md

 If you want to make use of the [Configuration](../Tutorials/Configuration_Wizard.md) or [Execution Wizard](../Tutorials/Execution_Wizard.md) for a simplified analysis of your project, you additionally need a working installation of [gllvm](https://github.com/SRI-CSL/gllvm) and [go](https://go.dev/doc/install).

+The Configuration Wizard uses Tkinter for its GUI functionality.
+It can be installed using

+    sudo apt-get install python3-tk

 ## DiscoPoP profiler installation